nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 - Delete person
 - List persons

+:rotating_light: **Important Note:** Note the order of keywords for `findperson` is only fixed for the Onboarding Guide.

 ### Viewing help : `help`

 Shows the commands available and the syntax for all of them.
 It also includes a link to this user guide for further reading.